Embracing SaaS in the Public Sector

 Leading technology experts predict a major shift towards cloud-based solutions in government.
 Agencies looking to be leaders should embrace this move to SaaS sooner rather than later.

-- The goal of a new system should be to improve the overall workflows of your agency so staff can conduct their work effectively and efficiently.
+- Empower the work.
+The goal of a new system should be to improve the overall workflows of your agency so staff can conduct their work effectively and efficiently.

-- Consider your department’s procurement process – is it designed to attract antiquated solutions?
+- Let innovation flourish.
+Consider your department’s procurement process – is it designed to attract antiquated solutions?
 If so, strategically assess the procurement process so that it welcomes modern technology that can empower your organization rather than tie it down.

-- Draft RFPs that are open to SaaS: let competition flourish by staying platform-agnostic and open to all types of solutions, including the smaller but most innovative vendors.
+- Don’t limit your options.
+Draft RFPs that are open to SaaS: let competition flourish by staying platform-agnostic and open to all types of solutions, including the smaller but most innovative vendors.

-- Look for proven solutions with quick and easy launch processes and straightforward costs.
+- Choose what works.
+Look for proven solutions with quick and easy launch processes and straightforward costs.

-- Avoid custom solutions with long and intensive design and implementation phases and complicated payment structure with potentially unforeseen costs.
+- Launch quickly.
+Avoid custom solutions with long and intensive design and implementation phases and complicated payment structure with potentially unforeseen costs.

-- Avoid vendors with inadequate support and little incentive to keep the solution up-to-date (these vendors will traditionally have histories of failed, costly projects).
+- Pay attention to customer service.
+Look for vendors with transparent, available and responsive teams (sales, support, account management, and product), and talk to other agencies that have employed the vendor.
+Avoid vendors with inadequate support and little incentive to keep the solution up-to-date (these vendors will traditionally have histories of failed, costly projects).

-- An ideal SaaS vendor should share the values and goals of your agency.
+- Stay true to your mission.
+An ideal SaaS vendor should share the values and goals of your agency.

-Technology has been the foe of government agencies for too long.
+Antiquated technology has stood in the way of good government for too long.
 Binti, like other mission-driven SaaS companies, is changing this.
-We want technology to empower civil servants, not bog them down.
+We want technology to empower the social workers and other civil servants that work hard every day , not bog them down with cumbersome compliance-driven technology.
 Cloud-based technology has greatly accelerated progress in the private sector, and is beginning to do the same for the public sector.
 SaaS providers can help propel technology in government through shared values and aligned incentives.
 We encourage any agency looking to upgrade systems to consider SaaS as the way forward.
 Let’s work together to use technology as a tool to make change for the better!

 Questions on how to make the move to SaaS?
 Binti can help!
 Send us an email to firstname.lastname@example.org and we would be happy to provide you with more information.